fnx-io/i69n/README.md

       done: Done
       ok: OK

 No message in 'generic' message group will be accessible through the `[]` operator.
-Flag must be included in all translation files.
-Flag is NOT inherited into lower levels of messages (eq. generic.dialog.errors....).
+Scope of the flag is very narrow - one message object in one file.
+Flag is not inherited into lower levels of messages and in most cases you want to repeat it in all translations files to make an impact.

 ## Escaping special characters